 And our two by-proxy nominations: Brendan Bradley and Woody Tondorf for Smexiest Actor

 I just received my copy of the Renaissance Magazine Weddings issue – guess who was cited in the “Live Wedding Music” article?
 I will admit that I’m a little bit smiley at seeing my name in a national magazine.
 Honestly, I’ve put a lot of thought into trying to break into the wedding market.
 I had a lot of fun doing it previously, and I’d love to teach more people to dance for their big day.
 Weddings are fun!

 Counts to Nine Productions is Whitney Rowlett Senn, a lifelong dancer, musician and performer.
-Whitney lives in Columbus, Ohio, where she splits her time between working as a production coordinator and a dance instructor.
-She has developed dance programs at Renaissance Festivals across the country, and is currently working on several film projects.
+Whitney lives in Los Angeles, California, where she works as a Production Coordinator.
+She has developed dance programs at Renaissance Festivals and Living History sites across the country, and is currently working on several film projects.
 In her spare time, Whitney enjoys cooking and throwing parties with good wine and food on tiny plates.